harryvederci/janet-htmx-project-template/README.md

 ### blocking issues
 #### prevent XSS scripting
-(Probably only really an issue if you will allow users to add content, and allow that content to be displayed.)

 From the HTMX docs:
 > htmx allows you to define logic directly in your DOM. [...]
 > One concern with this approach, however, is security.
 This is especially the